 Your organization (or grant applying entity) may already be registered in the SAM system and have a UEI.
 Your executive administrators should know about your organization’s SAM account and its current registration status, so be sure to check with them.

 For our Public Humanities Grants—Humanities Leadership

 A strong humanities project should include project personnel that provides guidance, rigor, and analysis, to develop a public humanities program with depth, context, and complexity (i.e., multiple perspectives, connection to larger history, etc.).
 The Project Director can also be the Humanities Leadership.
 At least one Humanities Leadership name and a letter of commitment explaining their support, role, and commitment is required.

 For our Preservation & Access Grants—Preservation and Access Leadership

 A strong project includes project personnel that can provide professional guidance, rigor, and analysis, and apply librarian, archival preservation, and/or conservation standards and develop universal access using humanities indexing and cataloguing methods.
 At least one Preservation and Access Leadership name and a letter of commitment explaining their support, role, and commitment is required.

 Any project supported by a HIHumanities grant, must have a duration of one year or less.

 Hawaiʻi Council for the Humanities dedicates a staff member to supporting our grantees.
 Ours is a competitive grant award process.
-If you are interested in a consultation about applying for a grant, we encourage you to contact Director of Community Grants Stacy Hoshino at firstname.lastname@example.org, (808) 469-4551.
-Please note that Letters of Inquiry are due three weeks prior to the application deadline, and application reviews are available up to two weeks prior to the application deadline.
+If you are interested in a consultation about applying for a grant, we encourage you to contact Director of Community Grants Stacy Hoshino at email@example.com, (808) 469-4551.